 In total, 26 recently established macrozoobenthic species were identified as introduced on the German North Sea coast.
 The main area of origin is the Atlantic coast of North America (9 species).
-In general, non-indigenous species only became established if they were introduced from similar latitudes.
+In general, alien species only became established if they were introduced from similar latitudes.
 The main vector was the transport by fouling on ship hulls (example: barnacle Elminius modestus).
-Also the transport in ballast water tanks (example: American jack knife clam Ensis americanus) as well as deliberate commercial introductions (example: Pacific oyster Crassostrea gigas) and associated unintentional forms by these imports (example: slimper limpet Crepidula fornicata) were important vectors (Fig. 1).
+Also the transport in ballast water tanks (example: American jack knife clam Ensis americanus) as well as deliberate commercial introductions (example: Pacific oyster Crassostrea gigas) and associated unintentional forms by such imports (example: slimper limpet Crepidula fornicata) were important vectors (Fig. 1).
 The intentional release play a subordinate role.
 On account of the limnic barriers the coastal faunal replacement through canals is insignificant.
 Up to now only three Pontocaspian species (example: amphipod Corophium curvispinum) as well as one Mediterranean species (isopod Proasellus coxalis) arrived the brackish areas of the North Sea estuaries.
+The recent occurrences of the isopod Idotea metallica and the swimming crab Portumnus latipes on the German North Sea coast are probably results of a natural range extension.

-The share of the introduced species compared to the respective total macrozoobenthic species numbers amounts to 1% in the open German Bight of the North Sea, 3% in the Wadden Sea, 10% in the brackish water zone of the estuaries of the rivers Elbe, Ems and Weser and 7% in the brackish canals and ditches.
-However, no relevant ecological or economic effects of the non-indigenous macroinvertebrates could be shown for the German North Sea coast as yet.
+The share of the alien species compared to the respective total macrozoobenthic species numbers amounts to 1% in the open German Bight of the North Sea, 3% in the Wadden Sea, 10% in the brackish water zone of the estuaries of the rivers Elbe, Ems and Weser and 7% in the brackish canals and ditches.
+However, no relevant ecological or economic effects of the alien macroinvertebrates could be shown for the German North Sea coast as yet.
 They become integrated and lead to an increase in the number of species.